harshsinha03/CodeWhizard/README.md

 ### Technologies Used
 -----------------
-- Probot: A framework for building GitHub Apps with Node.js
+- [Probot](https://github.com/probot/probot): A framework for building GitHub Apps with Node.js
-- GitHub REST API (via Octokit): Used for interacting with GitHub repositories and creating comments
+- [Octokit](https://github.com/octokit): Used for interacting with GitHub repositories and creating comments
-- CodeX-API: Integrated for code execution
+- [CodeX-API](https://github.com/Jaagrav/CodeX-API): Integrated for code execution
-- Axios: A library for making HTTP requests
+- [Axios](https://github.com/axios): A library for making HTTP requests
-- qs: A library for serializing and parsing URL query strings
+- [qs](https://github.com/ljharb/qs): A library for serializing and parsing URL query strings
-- diff: A javascript text differencing implementation.
+- [diff](https://github.com/kpdecker/jsdiff): A javascript text differencing implementation.

 ### The project followed best practices to ensure secure and efficient code execution within the GitHub environment.